This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 Also, there are many important factors to consider when choosing the appropriate toothbrush.

 - Costs of the Toothbrush: You need to keep in mind that electric toothbrushes are more expensive as compared to a manual toothbrush.
 However, the range is usually between $50 to $200 depending on the features that you want.
-It is important to invest in an appropriate toothbrush, since oral health and a great smile are very important.
+It is important to invest in an appropriate toothbrush since oral health and a great smile is very important.
 Hence, quality should be considered as compared to the price.

 - Warranty: Electric toothbrushes are damn expensive and the last thing you would want is a defective one that has no warranty.
-When buying insist on those that have warranty so that you don’t suffer huge losses if it fails to function for one reason or another.
+When buying insist on those that have a warranty so that you don’t suffer huge losses if it fails to function for one reason or another.

 - Noise and vibration: This may seem petty but it is a key standard.
 Some electrical toothbrushes are too noisy that it is difficult to use them without disturbing the rest of the family.
 Before you buy one, test and listen to the sound.
-The quitter, the better.
+The quieter, the better.

 - Meeting Personal Needs: Electric toothbrushes are designed to meet the personal needs of the individual that is using them.
 A person with orthodontics or braces can get a brush that is excellent for this purpose.
 Others have special designs with additional features to make them perfect for children.
 These specialized toothbrushes give specialized cleaning for the particular needs of different users.

 Many dentists will tell you that you can achieve optimal dental health by flossing and using a manual toothbrush.
 While this is true, most people don’t do either of these things properly, which results in poor oral health.

 Many argue that what makes an electric toothbrush more effective at plaque removal is that it makes the user more likely to brush properly and thus effectively.
 Most electric toothbrushes have a built in timer that ensures that you brush your teeth for the recommended 2 minutes.

 A Look At The Research: